philc/book-notes/playful parenting - lawrence cohen.md

       the child manage the wait until she could get some attention from her parents.
   * Sportsmanship through hyperbole: set up a game where they will always win, and pretend to be a ridiculous figure of a sore loser.
-  * Punishment
-    * Parents may think they are giving a punishment (the yelling), but the child sees it as a reward (the reconciliation after yelling).
-If children don't know how to arrive at the reconciliation directly, they do it with bad behavior to prompt the yelling.
   * Empty threats: specially anxiety-arousing for children.
 We may know we would never leave them in the grocery store, but children aren't sure.
   * Games based on knowledge of a TV show or video game are less  universal and thus less inclusive.